 These transformations are usually based on a “disorienting dilemma” that leads to a multi-stage change in mindset, convictions, and actions.

 Cognitive behavior modification identifies habitual automatic thoughts, thinking errors, self-talk, and underlying core beliefs that interfere with goal achievement.

-Empirically-validated approaches have been effective in sustaining changes in these thoughts and related behaviors, leading to greater capacity to achieve goals.
+These empirically-validated approaches have been effective in sustaining changes in thoughts and related behaviors, leading to greater capacity to achieve goals.